cs-education/sysbuild/README.md

 │   ├── jor1k/                The jor1k project source copied by grunt during setup
 │   ├── jor1k_hd_images/      Disk images for the Virtual Machine
 │   ├── scripts/              Javascript files
-│   └── styles/               SASS and CSS files
+│   ├── styles/               SASS and CSS files
-├── dist/                     The distributable application output by the build process ├── bower_components/         Dependencies installed by Bower ├── node_modules/             Dependencies installed by npm
+│   └── sysassets/            Files from the sysassets project copied by grunt during setup ├── dist/                     The distributable application output by the build process ├── bower_components/         Dependencies installed by Bower ├── node_modules/             Dependencies installed by npm